SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 • **Balsamiq Wireframes**: Great Wireframing Software.

-• **EmailJS**: To make the form work and receive visitors requests.
+• **SQLite**: For the development database.

+• **PostgreSQL**: Used in the production database.

 ## Testing

-The code was validated with the W3C Markup, W3C CSS and JSHint Validator Services to look for syntax errors.
-The website passed all tests succesfully with no errors.
+### Validators

+#### HTML

+The HTML code was tested through W3C Markup Validation Service.
+Revealed several issues regarding Jinja templating, since this format is not recognised by the validator.

+#### CSS

+The CSS code was tested through W3C Markup Validation Service.
+Since it does not recognize all CSS variables (colours and fonts variables were used), there were several Parse Errors found that could be ignored.

+#### JavaScript

+The JS code was tested through JSHint Validation Service.

+#### Python

+All the Python files were tested through PEP8 Online validator and further changes were made to make the code PEP8 compliant where possible.

 An excel file with info about the tests performed was included in the repository.
 Testing File Attached

 ### High Level Test Classes
 ![Test Results File](media/img/content/TestResults.PNG)

-### User Story Testing
-#### Visitors Goals

 ### Test Results

 ![Test Results File](media/files/TestResultsMS4.xlsx)
 Complete Test Info can be found here ()

 It is an .xlsx file and will a compatible program like excel or google docs to open the file.

+### Compatibility and Responsiveness

+Mentioned in the test cases excel file.
+The site was checked acrros multiple screen sizes (big screens, laptops, tablets, phones, small phones, etc) and browsers (Chrome, Edge and Firefox).

+### User Story Testing
+#### Visitors Goals

 ## Issues & Problems found during Testing